mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 - Phoshpor combines main with the `previous` target, and that output is put onto `previous`.
 - Then the original image and the phosphor output target have the usual luminance:post/merge -> blit

-we can figure out that `previous` is intented to go across frames by the fact that its read from before writing to... and by the fact that at the top it has `"persistent": true`.
+We can figure out that `previous` is intented to go across frames by the fact that its read from before writing to... and by the fact that at the top it has `"persistent": true`.

 ## Multiple Inputs